Consumer awareness

 Four things to remember if you are approached to sign an energy contract

-1. As of January 1, 2017, no one can sign you up for an energy contract while they are at your home.
-They can leave information, but are not allowed to leave a contract.
+- As of January 1, 2017, no one can sign you up for an energy contract while they are at your home.
+They can leave information but are not allowed to leave a contract.

-Learn more about the rules an energy retailer must follow, and how they are enforced by the Ontario Energy Board.
-If you'd like to make a complaint against a natural gas or electricity retailer, refer to steps to make a complaint from the regulator.
+Learn more about the rules an energy retailer must follow and how the Ontario Energy Board enforces them.
+If you'd like to file a complaint against a natural gas or electricity retailer, follow these steps.

 Telephone calls